kamon-io/kamon-netty/README.md

 ### Getting Started

+The `kamon-netty` module ships with bytecode instrumentation that brings automatic traces and metrics to your Netty based applications and libraries.

+The <b>kamon-netty</b> module requires you to start your application using the AspectJ Weaver Agent.
+Kamon will warn you at startup if you failed to do so.

 Kamon Netty is currently available for Scala 2.11 and 2.12.

 Supported releases and dependencies are shown below.